Return to the essay table of contents

 Yeah, right.

-Now if I ever have a greatgrandchild I'll want to tell him my story.
+Now if I ever have a greatgrandchild I'll want to

 He'll probably have no interest.